-Stitch an Elegant Bracelet for the Royal Wedding
+Stitch an Elegant Bracelet to Celebrate the Royal Wedding

 Everyone loves a wedding — especially a royal wedding, with a real-life prince and princess!
-Prince Harry will marry American actress Meghan Markle in St. George’s Chapel at Windsor Castle on May 19, 2018.
+Prince Harry married American actress Meghan Markle in St. George’s Chapel at Windsor Castle on May 19, 2018.
 To honor the occasion, Cristie Prince designed the Princess Meghan Bracelet.

 Meghan Markle’s Style